-At the individual level, those who have sufficient income and assets are likely to pay for their LTSS needs on their own, out of their own personal resources or through a long-term care insurance
+At the individual level, those who have sufficient income and assets are likely to pay for their LTSS needs on their own, out of their own personal resources or through a long-term care insurance policy.
+Medicaid will pay for those who meet the financial eligibility criteria and have limited financial resources, or deplete them paying for their care.

 Medicare may pay for individuals who are eligible and require skilled or recuperative care for a short time, but do not cover individuals with stable chronic conditions.
 The Older Americans Act is another Federal program that helps pay for LTSS services.
-As financial circumstances and the need for care changes, a variety of payment sources may be used.34
+As financial circumstances and the need for care changes, a variety of payment sources may be used.38